DrexelECE/node-hue-weather/README.md

 node findHue
 ```

 If a Hue bridge is found on the local network, its IP will automatically be added to the configuration file.
+Note that the first Hue bridge found will be added.

 Alternatively, you can add the IP of the bridge via:

 ```
 node addToProperties philips_hue_bridge_ip XXX.XXX.X.XXX